 For years I prayed for my dad’s relationship with Jesus, and asked God to forgive me if I was harboring unforgiveness towards my dad.
-I had definitely felt let down by my dad, and I seriously doubted that we would ever have a good relationship… but I kept praying.
-Sometimes I prayed more fervently than others… and sometimes I just felt like it wasn’t doing any good.
+I had definitely felt let down by my dad, and I seriously doubted that we would ever have a good relationship, but I kept praying.
+Sometimes I prayed very fervently and other times I wondered if anything good would result from my years of praying.

 Four months ago God really started working in my heart and showing me a few things about myself.
 He has been teaching me about grace, love, and real forgiveness.

 I realized that although I thought I had forgiven my dad, God showed me that not only did I need to really forgive my dad, but I also needed to forgive myself.
-I was always so hard on myself, and when I would mess up, I asked God for forgiveness (which the Bible says He freely gives), but I realized that I wasn’t accepting His forgiveness.
+I have always been hard on myself, and when I would mess up, I asked God for forgiveness (which the Bible says He freely gives), but I realized that I wasn’t accepting His forgiveness.

-I realized I had pride because I wouldn’t allow myself to experience the freedom that comes when God wipes your “sin slate” clean .
-Although I gave my life to God at age three and it was a very real decision for me, I didn’t really know it, but I was kind of trying to earn God’s love.
-So,when I messed up, I had a hard time accepting God’s forgiveness.
+I realized I had pride because I wouldn’t allow myself to experience the freedom that comes when God wipes our “sin slate” clean.
+I gave my life to God at age three and it was a very real decision for me, but for some reason, I was still trying to earn God’s love.
+When I messed up, I had a hard time accepting God’s forgiveness.